open-canada/vitals/docs/report-side-effect.md

 if it is not there, please call them at Tel.
 866-234-2345 and leave a message.

-Bear in mind that the posting of reports in the online database remains 3 months behind the date of reporting.
+*"Bear in mind that the posting of reports in the online database remains 3 months behind the date of reporting.
-This delay accounts for the necessary activities involved in report processing.
+This delay accounts for the necessary activities involved in report processing"* (quoted from Health Canada communication)

-### Additional resources:
+#### Additional resources:

 You may consult the following resources to see if your symptoms  are already reported among the  listed COVID-19 Vaccine side-effects: